wolfgangasdf/iqp-book/tp-indistinguishable.md

 This classifies the quantum behaviour of particles in a very fundamental way - particles with symmetric wavefunctions under particle exchange are called **bosons**, and with antisymmetric wavefunctions are **fermions**.
 From before, you might already know that bosons are also all particles with integer spin, and fermions with half-integer spin.
 This is a very important connection, the so-called *spin-statistics theorem* – but it can only be proven in relativistic quantum mechanics.
 One can try simpler explanations – you can have a read through the "suggestive bogus argument" on [wikipedia](https://en.wikipedia.org/wiki/Spin%E2%80%93statistics_theorem#Suggestive_bogus_argument).

-:::{admonition} Anyons and Topological Quantum Computing
+:::{note} Anyons and Topological Quantum Computing
 :class: dropdown

 So far we have discussed indistinguishable particles in 3D, where exchange symmetry allows only two possibilities.
 However, in 2D systems such as those that appear in the quantum hall effect, the situation is richer.
 When two particles are exchanged, the wavefunction is not restricted to pick up only a phase of $\pm 1$.
 Instead, it can acquire any phase $e^{i\theta}$, or even undergo a more general unitary transformation.
 Such quasiparticles are called **anyons**.